 After a car accident in Colorado, if you decide to pursue a lawsuit against the at-fault driver, there are a few state laws that you need to know about, beginning with the time limit for getting a lawsuit started in Colorado (this type of law is called a statute of limitations, and every state has one).

-In Colorado, whether you are filing a lawsuit for personal injury or for vehicle damage after a car accident, you have two years from the date of the crash to file the complaint in Colorado’s civil court system (the complaint is the court document that gets the case started).
-You can find this law at Colorado Revised Statutes Sections 13-80-102 and 13-80-103.
+In Colorado, whether you are filing a lawsuit for personal injury or for vehicle damage after a car accident, you have three years from the date of the crash to file the complaint in Colorado’s civil court system (the complaint is the court document that gets the case started).
+You can find this law at Colorado Revised Statutes Section 13-80-101.
 What happens if you don’t get your case filed before the statutory deadline passes?
 The court will almost certainly throw your lawsuit out as time-barred.
 So it’s critical to pay attention to the statute of limitations as it applies to your case.

 Learn more about Colorado’s lawsuit filing deadline and other state laws that could impact your car accident case in Car Accident Laws in Colorado.